julianeon/julianeon/books.md

 Two books that I loved that I rarely see mentioned are Bodard's Obsidian & Blood series & Garfinkel's All Of An Instant.

 Greatly enjoyed LOTR and Dune.
-As a kid, I liked A Wrinkle of Time.
+As a kid, I liked L'Engle's A Wrinkle in Time.

 For period fiction, Clarke's Jonathan Strange and Mr. Norrell.